Russia–Spain relations: Muscovy and Imperial Russia

 In 1799–1801 Spain severed ties after Paul I of Russia assumed the Catholic title of Grand Master of Knights Hospitaller; in 1833–1856 Russia closed the embassies, denying legitimacy of Isabella II of Spain.
 Apart from these two conflicts, relationships were uneventful; the two countries were never engaged in direct war against each other.
 In 1756–1763 they were allies in the Seven Years' War.
 During the Napoleonic Wars the two countries were both allies and foes, but never engaged each other directly.

 While Russian intelligentsia commented favorably regarding colonial rebels during the decolonization of the Americas, Tsar Alexander I (1777-1825) supported the efforts to suppress rebellion by Spain's King Ferdinand VII (1784-1833).
 Plans for sales of warships were kept secret to avoid British interference.
 In August 1817, Russia sold the Spanish Navy five ships of the line and three frigates.
-They were delivered to Cádiz in February 1818.
+They were delivered to Cádiz in February 1818, however were found to be largely unseaworthy.
 Russia ignored the independent Latin American states until the late 19th century.

-In 1893, Director of Police Pyotr Nikolayevich Durnovo caused a minor diplomatic incident by ordering secret agents to steal correspondence between the Spanish Ambassador and his mistress, a prostitute whom Durnovo had become smitten with.
+In 1893, Director of Police Pyotr Nikolayevich Durnovo caused a minor diplomatic incident by ordering secret agents to steal correspondence between the Spanish Ambassador and his mistress, with whom Durnovo had become smitten.
 The crisis ended when the ambassador complained to Tsar Alexander III, who dismissed Durnovo.

 During the Russian Revolution, Alfonso XIII attempted the exfiltration of the Romanov family from Russia to Spain after the abdication of Nicholas II.
-Interestingly, Grand Duchess Maria Vladimirovna was born in Madrid on December 23, 1953 and, currently, she lives in the Spanish capital with her son George Mikhailovich Romanov, who was born on March 13, 1981.
+Grand Duchess Maria Vladimirovna was born in Madrid on December 23, 1953 and, currently, she lives in the Spanish capital with her son George Mikhailovich Romanov, who was born on March 13, 1981.